The mystery of the night sky. The vastness of space. Pure vibration and the music of the spheres… Welcome to the world

 - Hatha yoga.
 Although there aren’t so many asanas for Vishuddha, a practice of asana, pranayama and even mantra for the chakra can bring a strong activation.

 - Vishuddha is related to speech, but actually one of the best ways to connect with it is through silence!
 Periods of “mauna,” consciously refraining from speech or any communication, lead to profound interiorization and purification at this level.
 When you are established in an inner silence, then when you do talk, instead of getting lost in the chatter, you speak what comes from the center of your being.

 - An activation of Vishuddha naturally brings an impulse towards solitude, a love of silence and withdrawal from the activity of the world.
 And in turn, spending more time in solitude will naturally draw you into the flow of Vishuddha.

 - One could say that the essence of music resides in Vishuddha, though of course not all music is resonated primarily with that chakra.
 Still, music is an amazing way to connect to Vishuddha .
 In AumTantraYoga, we frequently practice music meditation using tracks specifically chosen to resonate at vishuddha.

 - Immersion in Vishuddha topics.
 If you’re more the studious type but you want to catch the Vishuddha flavor, dip your toe in some fields that point to Vishuddha.
 Astrology, astronomy, mathematics, music theory, linguistics… don’t forget, in classical India the study of Sanskrit grammar was considered a spiritual path!

 - When in doubt, just go stare up into the vastness of space for a few hours.

-If you want to know more about chakra in traditional yoga teaching join our new free masterclass: “Journey through Chakras and Elements”
+If you want to know more about chakra in traditional yoga teaching, join our masterclass: “Journey through Chakras and Elements”